Plant Height: 6 inches

 Planting & Growing

-Common Thyme will grow to be only 6 inches tall at maturity extending to 8 inches tall with the flowers, with a spread of 24 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
-Its foliage tends to remain low and dense right to the ground.
-It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+Ivory Queen Ornamental Onion will grow to be only 6 inches tall at maturity extending to 10 inches tall with the flowers, with a spread of 10 inches.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 5 years.